kcdodd/partis-pyproj/doc/index.rst

-  The ``ignore`` patterns should be considered specially when including compiled extensions, for example to ensure that the extension shared object '.so' are actually copied into the binary distribution.
+  The ``ignore`` patterns should be considered specially when including compiled extensions, for example to ensure that the extension shared object '.so' are not ignored, and actually copied into the binary distribution.

+A custom 'builder' for the entry-point simply has to be a callable with the correct signature.
+See :func:`partis.pyproj.meson.build` for an example.

 Support for 'legacy setup.py'
 -----------------------------